lomarco/flux/README.md

 <tr>
 <td>

-Flux was born out of a desire to create a command shell that strips away unnecessary complexity without sacrificing speed or reliability.
+Flux was created to provide a command shell that eliminates unnecessary complexity while maintaining speed and reliability.

-As an open-source, lightweight GNU/Linux shell, Flux focuses on delivering a **clean**, efficient terminal experience-fast to start, easy to use, and **free from the bloat** that slows down everyday workflows.
+As an open-source, lightweight GNU/Linux shell, Flux delivers a streamlined terminal experience - fast startup, intuitive usage, and free from excess features that slow down workflows.
 </td>
 </tr>
 </table>